mgwebgroup/interactive-brokers-TWS/README.md

 Compute "magic levels" for price.
 - A data file that contains timestamp and price information must be present and saved as a .dat file.
 See file "SPY.dat" as an example.
-This file usually contains a list of extreme price points listed in ascending chronological order (latest dates at bottom of list) as <timestamp>,<price><RET>
+This file usually contains a list of extreme price points listed in ascending chronological order (latest dates at bottom of list) as TIMESTAMP,PRICE,NEW_LINE_CHAR

 Scans> ./levels-compute symbol=SPY
 A file SPY.csv will be created, which will contain the "magic levels"